My Thoughts On Every NCAA Football Game For the Playstation 2

 NCAA Football 2002 & 2003

+I will group 2002 and 2003 together as these are the two I’ve played the least.
+I didn’t get my first ps2 until 2004 came out so timing was the issue here.
 However, every time I tinker with 2004, I tend to pop in 2003 some to get a feel of it.
 I have dabbled with both ever since I started Playbook Gamer.

+I haven’t played enough of either to have a strong opinion of them.
+For me it takes many weeks to get a good feel for a game.
 I think it is a good idea to add these to the channel one day so you can see my reaction and thoughts in real time.
 Then I can perhaps add more to this section.

-This might due to 2004 being so popular or that neither have much to offer.
+What alarms me about these games is that nobody talks about them, especially in the forums.
+This might be due to 2004 being so popular or that neither have much to offer.
 I need to find out one day why 2002 and 2003 do not get much love.

 NCAA Football 2004